stefaneg/notes/marel/engagementPlan.md

     - Aspirational values and capabilities vs intrinsic values and capabilities.
     - How do you see this work done ?
 - Permission to
-  - Discuss Marel details with my coach
+  - Discuss Marel details with my coach.
   - Record meetings on my phone.
 - Initial list of stakeholders.